nsklaus/audioplayer/README.md

 - filedialog remembers last visted directory
 - automatically go to the next track
 - allow double-click on a listed track to start it
+- scrollbar for lengthy playlists
+- don't show file paths in the listbox
 - plays a variety of formats (ogg, mp3, amiga mods, ..)

 ## todo:
 - show track progress
-- scrollbar for lengthy playlists
 - save/load playlists